rrobbes/EngineeringOfMobileSystemsV2/20-QandA/README.md

 ### Incompatibilities between iOS and Android

 I can test with an Android Emulator easily.
 If you can try out on both platforms via simulators, it's of course better.
 Try to find a "plan B".
 Note that you can perform conditional rendering based on the platform you are on.
-To use platform-specific code, have a look at [this part of the documentation](https://reactnative.dev/docs/platform-specific-code)
+To use platform-specific code, have a look at [this part of the documentation](https://reactnative.dev/docs/platform-specific-code).

+If you are aware of an incompatibility or simply have some doubts about a specific incompatibility, do let me know.
+Write it in some kind of "readme" file in the project.

 ## "Technical" questions